codeaudit/SayKitSDK/roadmap.md

 #### Native Swift framework

-While our Objective-C framework is perfectly usable from Swift, there are a few Swift-only features that taking advantage of would further improve the clarity and simplicity of our iOS SDK (e.g. generics, protocol extensions).
+While our Objective-C framework is perfectly usable from Swift, there are a few Swift-only features that would further improve the clarity and simplicity of our iOS SDK (e.g. generics, protocol extensions).